Yahapi/yahapi/format.md

 ### 3.3.2 links.next and links.previous

-A paginated collection resource **MUST** return `links.next` and `links.prev` to paginate through the collection unless there is no next or previous page.
+A paginated collection resource **MUST** return `links.next` and `links.previous` to paginate through the collection unless there is no next or previous page.

 ### 3.3.3 meta.total